KThornton767/creative-project-creative-project-498862/README.md

 	10 - Items purchased go into a cart that can be viewed on a separate page 10 - Users can register/log in/logout
 	5  - Users can leave 0-5 star ratings on items
-	10 - Database contains Users, Purchases, Items with the neccesary column
+	10 - Database contains Users, Purchases, Items with the neccesary columns to support the above functionality

 Best Practices (5):
 	3 - Code well formatted